 Today’s growing far right—from white supremacists to far-right populist movements—poses an existential challenge to a more just and fair world.
 They are a root cause for why we cannot move forward on so many global challenges from racial and social justice to critical issues such as the climate crisis.
 This rise of white supremacy, transnational hate and far-right extremism is perhaps the greatest threat to inclusive societies and democracies worldwide.
 It cannot be allowed to grow unchecked.

-To protect and advance human rights, particularly those of marginalized and underrepresented communities, build inclusive democracies, and solve global challenges, we must expose and counter the far-right actors who undermine those values.
+We believe that to protect and advance human rights, particularly those of marginalized and underrepresented communities, build inclusive democracies, and solve global challenges, we must expose and counter the far-right actors and movements that undermine those values.
 As shown by recent demonstrations for racial justice, women’s rights, voting rights, LGBTQ+ rights, and so many more, we know there is a global will to oppose far-right extremism and support thriving and diverse societies.

 Explainer: How and Why the Global Project Against Hate and Extremism (GPAHE) Tracks and Exposes Far-Right Extremist Groups